Electron micrograph of a Giardia trophozoite. Photo by CDC

 This photo shows the upper surface of a Giardia protozoan that had been isolated from a rat’s intestine.
 Photo by Dr. Stan Erlandsen and Dr. Dennis Feely, courtesy of CDC.

 A broad spectrum dewormer called fenbendazole (Panacur®) seems to be the most reliable treatment at this time.
-Metronidazole (Flagyl®) in relatively high doses has been a classical treatment for Giardia but studies show it to only be effective in 67% of cases.
+Metronidazole (Flagyl®) has been a classical treatment for Giardia but studies show it to only be effective in 67% of cases.
 For some resistant cases, both medications are used concurrently.
 Febantel is also commonly used for Giardia as it is converted to fenbendazole in the body.

 Because cysts can stick to the fur of the infected patient and be a source for re-infection, the positive animal should receive a bath at least once in the course of treatment.
-At the least, the patient should have a bath at the end of the treatment course.
+At the least, the patient should have a bath at the end of treatment, plus it is especially important to promptly remove infected fecal matter to minimize environmental contamination.

 Can Humans be Infected?